iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 The member is also responsible for all needed coordination with moderators to move a proposal to the next stage or implement it as a vote in phase 3.

-A proposal can only move forward at the request of the proposal submitter.
+A proposal can only move forward at the request of the proposal submitter, no automatism is implemented.

 This requires the **proactive involvement** of the proposal submitter.
 After 30 days of inactivity in the forum (no new comments), a proposal is to be rejected and archived by moderators if it has not met the [acceptance requirements](#requirements-for-a-phase-1-proposal-to-move-forward-in-the-process-and-become-a-phase-2-temperature-check-proposal-22) to move to the next phase.